 Problems cannot be solved in a matter of minutes or even hours.
 Instead, authentic activities comprise complex tasks to be investigated by students over a sustained period of time, requiring significant investment of time and intellectual resources.

-4. Multiple sources and perspectives
+4. Interdisciplinary perspectives

 Success is not achievable by an individual learner working alone.
 Authentic activities make collaboration integral to the task, both within the course and in the real world.